 Peak Downs Highway is a primary access route for access to existing coal mines in the Bowen Basin and provides the primary link between the Whitsunday Coast and the Central West.
-In the vicinity of the Project, Peak Downs Highway follows a north-east to south-west alignment, and typically has a single travel lane in each direction, with auxiliary turn lanes at major intersections and a posted speed limit of 100 kilometres per hour (The Transport Planning Partnership [TTPP], 2021).
+In the vicinity of the Project, Peak Downs Highway follows a north-east to south-west alignment, and typically has a single travel lane in each direction, with auxiliary turn lanes at major intersections and a posted speed limit of 100 kilometres per hour (km/hr) (Appendix I).

 Peak Downs Mine Road, which becomes Saraji Road when it intersects the Saraji Mine, runs roughly north-south, and is approximately 5 km to the west of the Project area.
-Saraji Road provides a link between Peak Downs Mine Road at Peak Downs Mine and the town of Dysart (TTPP, 2021).
+Saraji Road provides a link between Peak Downs Mine Road at Peak Downs Mine and the town of Dysart (Appendix I).